-- (1) Depositions may be taken upon written motion and order, or by written consent of the parties. - (2) Absent consent of the parties, permission to take a deposition of a party will be granted only when there is a specific showing: - (a) That a party who has been served with written interrogatories has failed to respond to the interrogatories; or - (b) That the responses to the written set of interrogatories are insufficient; or - (c) All parties agree to the taking of a deposition. - (3) A non-party witness may object to being deposed in writing to the requesting party within five (5) days of service of the subpoena. - (a) The subpoena must be accompanied by notice to the non-party deponent of the right to object in writing.
+- (1) Depositions may be taken upon written motion and order, or by written consent of the parties. - (2) Absent consent of the parties, permission to take a deposition of a party will be granted only when there is a specific showing: - (a) That a party who has been served with written interrogatories has failed to respond to the interrogatories; or - (b) That the responses to the written set of interrogatories are insufficient. - (3) A non-party witness may object to being deposed in writing to the requesting party within five (5) days of service of the subpoena. - (a) The subpoena must be accompanied by notice to the non-party deponent of the right to object in writing.